 South Korea tends to have a humid climate with a short rainy season called jangma, which begins in June through the end of July.
 Winters can be extremely cold in the inland region of the country.
 Summer can be uncomfortably hot and humid.

-South Korea is the world’s third most densely-populated country.
 South Korea is considered one of the most ethnically homogeneous societies in the world with ethnic Koreans representing approximately 96% of the total population.
 South Korea’s birthrate is one of the world’s lowest.

 The fifty-one million people who live in South Korea have a much higher standard of living than the residents of North Korea.
 Personal income in the north is barely equivalent to a few dollars per day, while personal income in the south is similar to that of Western countries.
 The economic growth of the south was a result of state-controlled capitalism, rather than free-enterprise capitalism.
 The state has controlled or owned most of the industrial operations and sold its products in the global marketplace.
 Giant corporations, which forced industrialization along the coastal region, have promoted South Korea as the world’s leading shipbuilding nation.
-South Korean corporations include Daewoo, Samsung, Kia Motors, Hyundai, Samsung, and LG.
+South Korean corporations include Daewoo, Samsung, Kia Motors, Hyundai, and LG.
 As an economic tiger, South Korea continues to reform its economic system to adapt to global economic conditions.

 Buddhism was introduced into the Korean Peninsula, as were many other aspects of Chinese culture that had significant effects on the Korean heritage.
 Buddhism has been a prominent religion in Korea for centuries.
 The teachings of Confucius are also widely regarded.
-About 30 percent of the population claims Christianity as their religious background; about 20 percent of the Christians are Protestant and 10 percent are Catholic.
+About 30 percent of the population claims Christianity as their religious background; about 20 percent of the population are Protestant and 10 percent are Catholic.
 This is the highest Christian percentage of any Asian country.
 Up to half of the population makes no claims or professions of faith in any organized religion.
 Before 1948, Pyongyang was a notable Christian center.
 At that time, approximately three hundred thousand people identified as Christian.
 After the establishment of a Communist government in North Korea, many of the Christians fled to South Korea to avoid persecution.

 Korean cuisine is largely based on rice, noodles, tofu, vegetables, fish, and meats.
 Traditional Korean meals are noted for the number of side dishes, banchan, which accompany steam-cooked short-grain rice.